-10. Promissory Note
+9. Promissory Note

-In December, 2010, the Company raised a principal amount of Cdn \$5,000 in consideration of issuance of a three-year secured promissory note bearing interest at 6% and 500,000 common share purchase warrants at an exercise price of C\$2.30 per share exercisable immediately for a period of 36 months.
-The promissory note matures on December 31, 2013.
+In December, 2010, the Company raised a principal amount of Cdn \$5,000 in consideration of issuance of a three-year secured promissory note bearing interest at 6% per annum and 500,000 common share purchase warrants at an exercise price of C\$2.30 per share exercisable immediately for a period of 36 months.
+The promissory note matured on December 31, 2013, and is expected to be refinanced under a new financing (see Note 14 - Subsequent event).